pivotal/docs-tap/namespace-provisioner/reference.hbs.md

 # Namespace Provisioner Reference Guide

-This topic describes known limitations and default resource mapping.
+This topic tells you about the known limitations and default resource mapping for the Namespace Provisioner component in Tanzu Application Platform (commonly known as TAP).

 ## <a id="known-limitations"></a>Known Limitations